On this page

 Previously, JSON values were collected by text items and stored as strings with a limit of 64KB.
 Now, Zabbix can store JSON values natively with a limit of 128MiB, and also reject invalid JSON values (e.g., containing unquoted keys, trailing commas, mismatched brackets).

-The JSON data type is supported by all item types and item prototypes (except Calculated), and is available in real-time data export and connectors.
+The JSON data type is supported by all item and item prototype types, except Calculated, and is available in real-time data export and connectors.
 JSON values can be stored in all supported databases and Elasticsearch.
 If you're using TimescaleDB, please see upgrade notes.

-Note that JSON items cannot be used in triggers; however, you can extract JSON fields with dependent items that have a non-JSON data type and use them in triggers.
+Note that items with the JSON data type cannot be used in triggers; however, you can extract JSON fields with dependent items that have a non-JSON data type and use them in triggers.

 Items that return a JSON string (net.if.discovery, vfs.file.get, etc.) are still text items; however, you can change them to JSON if needed.